jiyajahnavi/AmiPYQ/CODE_OF_CONDUCT.md

-📜 Code of Conduct
-Welcome to AmiPYQ – an open-source initiative to help students by sharing previous year question papers.

-We believe in building a collaborative, respectful, and inclusive environment for all contributors.
-This Code of Conduct outlines the expected behavior and how we handle misconduct.

-✅ Our Pledge
-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to:

-Be respectful, kind, and constructive

-Use inclusive and non-discriminatory language

-Welcome different viewpoints and experiences

-Accept constructive criticism graciously

-Contribute to a positive and supportive community

-🚫 Unacceptable Behavior
-We do not tolerate:

-Harassment, abuse, or discrimination of any kind

-Personal attacks or insults

-Posting sexually explicit or violent content

-Sharing false or harmful information

-Spamming or misusing the platform (e.g. uploading irrelevant files)

-Violating privacy or intellectual property rights

-🛠️ Reporting Issues
-If you experience or witness unacceptable behavior, please report it by emailing us at amipyq@gmail.com (or another contact method, if you prefer).

-Reports will be handled confidentially and appropriately.

-🧑‍⚖️ Enforcement
-Project maintainers have the right and responsibility to remove, edit, or reject contributions, comments, commits, or other interactions that violate this Code of Conduct.
-Repeated or severe violations may lead to a ban from participation.

-🙌 Let’s Build a Positive Space
-By contributing to AmiPYQ, you agree to follow this Code of Conduct and help us build a valuable resource for all students.
+---

+# 📜 AmiPYQ Code of Conduct

+> 💙 Creating a helpful, respectful, and inclusive space — together.

+Hey awesome contributor! 👋
+Whether you're uploading question papers, writing code, reporting bugs, or sharing ideas — you're a part of something amazing.
+To keep things fun, fair, and productive, we’ve set a few ground rules.

+---

+## 🤝 Our Pledge

+We’re building **AmiPYQ** as a safe and welcoming place for **everyone**, regardless of background, gender, campus, skills, or semester.

+As contributors and maintainers, we promise to:

+* Be **respectful**, **friendly**, and **supportive**
+* Welcome all ideas, suggestions, and feedback
+* Encourage beginner-friendly contributions
+* Give helpful, constructive responses — no negativity here!
+* Make sure no one feels left out or unheard

+---

+## 🚫 Not Cool (Unacceptable Behavior)

+Let’s keep this space positive.
+We do **not** tolerate:

+* Harassment, bullying, or personal attacks
+* Hate speech, racism, or discrimination of any kind
+* Sharing misleading, harmful, or copyrighted content
+* Uploading irrelevant or low-quality files
+* Spamming or self-promotion without purpose

+We’re all here to help each other — let’s not make it harder.

+---

+## 🛡️ Reporting a Problem?

+See something that’s not okay?
+Or did someone cross a line?

+📩 Please reach out to us at **[amipyq@gmail.com](mailto:amipyq@gmail.com)** All reports are confidential, and we take them seriously.

+---

+## ⚙️ What Happens Next?

+Project maintainers can:

+* Warn or mute users
+* Remove inappropriate content
+* Ban repeat or severe offenders

+We're not here to police — but to protect a healthy vibe for all contributors.

+---

+## 🙌 Let’s Keep AmiPYQ Awesome

+We’re students helping students.
+We grow by lifting each other up — so let’s be kind, clear, and cool.

+By participating in AmiPYQ, you agree to this Code of Conduct.

+> 👩‍🎓👨‍🎓 Let’s make open source a place where *everyone* feels at home.

+---